-The right of MSFWs to access workforce system services is protected under WIOA Section 188, which prohibits the exclusion of an individual from participation in, denial of the benefits of, discrimination in, or denial of employment in the administration or connection with any programs and activities funded otherwise financially assisted in whole or in part under Title I of WIOA because of race, color, religion, sex, national origin (including Limited English Proficiency (LEP)), age, disability, or political affiliation or belief, or for the beneficiaries, applicants, and participants only, on the basis of citizenship status, or participation in a program or activity that receives financial assistance under Title I of WIOA.
-Recipients must comply with Title VI of the Civil Rights Act of 1964 which prohibits discrimination on the basis of race, color, and national origin (including LEP).

-MSFW rights to system access are also protected under Title VI of the Civil Rights Act of 1964; Executive Order 13166, "Improving Access to Services for Persons With Limited English Proficiency" (August 11, 2000); and United States Department of Justice guidance, "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (June 18, 2002).
+The right of MSFWs to access workforce system services is protected under WIOA Section 188, which prohibits the exclusion of an individual from participation in, denial of the benefits of, discrimination in, or denial of employment in the administration or connection with any programs and activities funded otherwise financially assisted in whole or in part under Title I of WIOA because of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including Limited English Proficiency (LEP)), age, disability, or political affiliation or belief, or against the beneficiary of, applicant to, or participant financially assisted under Title I of the Workforce Innovation and Opportunity Act, on the basis of the individual's citizenship status or participation in any WIOA Title Ifinancially assisted program or activity.
+MSFW rights to system access are also protected under Title VI of the Civil Rights Act of 19644; Executive Order 13166, "Improving Access to Services for Persons With Limited English Proficiency"5 (August 11, 2000); and United States Department of Justice guidance, "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (June 18, 2002).
 MSFWs who are English Language Learners (ELLs) must receive, free of charge, the language assistance necessary to afford them meaningful access to workforce system programs, services, and information offered by AJCs, as well as a list of available career and supportive services, also in their native language.